87 Monte SS Blacklist

 Monday, September 20th 2010: I once again called the World of Motorworks main number at 12:00 p.m.
 Logan answered and (for the umpteenth time) asked him to check on my shipment, gave him description and eBay auction number.
 Said he would check and call me back.

 Tuesday, September 21st 2010: Logan called me around 1:30 p.m. to explain that the rear end was in rural PA and they could not get any freight company to pick up the unit.
 He said he and the owner were going themselves on October 7th to pick up the rear end and that it would be shipped on October 27th.

 Okay... let's pause a minute here to reflect on the paragraph above.
-These guys were selling something that they expected to be getting in.
-THIS WAS NOT AN ITEM THEY HAD AT THEIR SHOP!
-Yet through all the phone calls and emails, these guys continued to advertise auctions for the same damned thing that they still have not (to this day) ever sent to me!
-He has my money and the part which was promised.
+Now these guys are telling me the item is something that they expected to be getting in?
+NOT AN ITEM THEY HAD IN THEIR POSSESSION?
+Meanwhile, through all the phone calls and emails, these guys continued to host auctions for the same damned item that they have not (to this day) ever sent to me!
+Yeah, I've been boned good on this one.

 Friday, October 29th 2010: I once again called the World of Motorworks main number and asked for another update.
 I mentioned when the rear end had been scheduled to be picked up and when it was supposed to have been shipped.
 He asked if I spoke with Logan and I said that I had.
 He said Logan was out of the shop but should be back in 45 minutes or so and he'd have Logan call me back.